 Climbing holds can get very dirty from dozens of hands, climbing shoes, and copious amounts of chalk.
 Sweat and skin oils mix with the chalk, dust, and shoe rubber to form a greasy mess on climbing holds, which reduces the friction and makes the holds more difficult to hang on to.
 Fortunately, climbing holds can be cleaned relatively easily and used over and over!

-So, how do you clean climbing holds?
 There are three main ways to clean climbing holds: by pressure-washing them, hand washing them, or using a dishwasher (without a heated dry cycle).
 No matter how you decide to clean your climbing holds, use only a mild soap or detergent and steer clear of heat to avoid damaging the holds, and be sure to let them dry completely before using them again.

 In this article, we’ll look more in depth at the different ways to clean climbing holds.

-How To Clean Dirty Climbing Holds?
+Ways To Cleaning Dirty Climbing Holds

 Again, there are three main ways to clean dirty climbing holds.
 Which way you choose will depend on how many holds you need to clean as well as the equipment you have accessible.